 While the benefits of investing in the S&P 500 outshine the drawbacks, there are still a few to be aware of.

 - Dominated by large-cap companies: since mainly large-cap companies dominate the S&P 500, it won’t provide exposure to many small-cap or mid-cap stocks, even when investing in S&P index funds.

 - Short-term volatility: while the S&P 500 historically provides strong annual returns over the long term, it’s not immune to market volatility.
-Investors must be able to stomach short-term price swings and even sustained periods of market downturn, like we’re currently experiencing due to the recession.
+Investors must be able to stomach short-term price swings and even sustained periods of market downturn like a bear market.